kauralasoo/MTAT.03.239_Bioinformatics/Snakemake_tutorial.md

 		shell:
 			"hisat2 -x annotations/hisat2_index/hisat2_index -1 {input.fastq1} -2 {input.fastq2} | samtools view -Sb > {outbut.bam}"

-Alternatively, you can use index to access multiple in
+Alternatively, you can use index to access multiple individual input or output files separately:

 We can now execute this rule by running: